 Figure 2.
-Kill rates of short-beaked common dolphin per set fished in the California drift gillnet fishery for swordfish and thresher shark, 1990-2005.
-Kill rates include observations from pingered and unpingered sets.
+Entanglement rates of short-beaked common dolphin per set fished in the California drift gillnet fishery for swordfish and thresher shark, 1990-2006.
+Entanglement rates include observations from pingered and unpingered sets.
 Pingers were not used from 1990-95 and were used experimentally in 1996 and 1997.
 In 1996, no short-beaked common dolphin were observed killed in 146 pingered sets.
-For the period 1998-2005, more than 99% of all observed sets utilized pingers.
+For the period 1998- 2006, more than 99% of all observed sets utilized pingers.

-Additional common dolphin mortality has been reported for set gillnets in California (Julian and Beeson 1998); however, because of a 1994 ban on gillnets in nearshore areas of Southern California, the size of this fishery decreased by about a factor of two (see Appendix 1), and the observer program was discontinued.
-Approximately 4% and 1.8% of the entire fishery was observed in Monterey Bay in 1999 and 2000, respectively, and no common dolphin were observed taken.
-Marine Mammal Authorization Permit (MMAP) fisher self-reports for 2000-2004 indicate that at least one common dolphin (type not specified) was killed.
+Common dolphin mortality has also been reported in halibut set gillnets in California (Julian and Beeson 1998).
+The fishery has been observed only four times since 1994 (in 1999, 2000, 2006, and 2007), at low levels of observer coverage (<10% of fishing effort).
+Although no common dolphin were observed taken during these four observation periods, fisher self-reports for 2000-2004 indicate that at least two common dolphins (type not specified) were killed (Marine Mammal Authorization Permit Program data).
 Although these reports are considered unreliable (see Appendix 4 of Hill and DeMaster 1998) they represent a minimum mortality for this fishery.